 We’re excited to announce that we’ve welcomed a new leading lady to the team!
 Elizabeth Davis joined the Worn family this month as Director of New Ventures.
-Originally from Montana, Elizabeth has spent her career focused on mission-driven projects from the World Wildlife Fund to The Coca-Cola Company.
+Originally from Montana, Elizabeth has spent her career focused on mission-driven projects.
+From the World Wildlife Fund to The Coca-Cola Company she has some serious expertise!
 She is a World Economic Forum Global Shaper and incredibly passionate about empowering women.
 Here’s a quick Q&A between Nicole Corbett, CEO of Worn and Elizabeth to help you get to know her and see why we’re so crazy about her.

 N: What was the #1 thing that made you want to work at Worn?

 E: The people.
-When I met you (Nicole) and the rest of the Worn team I was blown away.
+When I met you (Nicole) and the rest of the Worn team it blew me away.
 The culture you have built here, where mission is embedded into everything that we do as a company and success metrics around working with women-owned business, were something I had never seen.
 So many organizations say they are mission-driven, but at Worn it is something that is core to what we do.
 And it starts with the women we work with on a day-to-day basis.

 N: Describe your first week at Worn.
 Was it what you expected?